Learn. Wonder. Create.

 We have maker challenges, guest speakers, and weekly workshops.
 (All Free!)

-The goal of HelloMaker is to provide an inclusive and accessible platform for young students to explore ideas through hands-on learning.
-With an emphasis on underserved students, we help elementary-middle school students become creators rather than consumers, ultimately giving them the confidence to pursue entrepreneurship and careers in STEAM.
+The goal of HelloMaker is to expose more students to hands-on learning.
+With an emphasis on underserved students, we help elementary-middle school students become creators rather than consumers, ultimately giving them the skills to succeed in the dynamic workforce of the 21st century.

-To accomplish our mission, HelloMaker has hosted workshops for half a dozen elementary community centers around San Francisco, created hundreds of maker kits for underserved students, and led over 20 free public workshops, from Salesforce park and craft fairs to the San Francisco Public Library and Keen.
-We also run week long youth summer camps with the purpose of exploring how students can build for impact.
+To accomplish our mission, HelloMaker has hosted workshops for half a dozen elementary community centers around San Francisco, created hundreds of maker kits for underserved students, and led over 30 free public workshops.
+We also run a youth summer camps and after school programs with the purpose teaching students to become creative problem solvers.

 Animation and Zoetrope